LidaGold/ML-practice-projects/README.md

 - Naive Baynes
 - Understanding results using Classification Matrix, R2-score and MSE.

-Unsurvervised
+Unsupervised:
 - K-means
 - To evaluate results: homogeneity_score, completeness_score, v_measure_score

 Most projects in this repository is a work in progress since they were introductions to different concepts and allowed me to practice data cleaning and visualizations skills and apply different Machine Learning techniques to build models to be used in prediction and / or classification.

-I usullay update projects when I come across interesting code or shortcuts or new ways of visualizing data that I thought a project will benefit from I come back and make changes.
+I usually update projects when I come across interesting code or shortcuts or new ways of visualizing data that I thought a project will benefit from I come back and make changes.